The Oregon state capitol building with daffodils and cherry blossoms in foreground

-The 2026 legislative session has begun!
-These are the bills we're supporting and opposing.
+The 2026 short legislative session has concluded.
+These are the bills we supported and opposed.

 Bills We're Supporting